-Student Success Completion Grant (SSCG)
+Student Success Completion Grant (SSCG

 The Student Success Completion Grant (SSCG) is a California state funded grant for students attending California community colleges full time.
-This grant, beginning in the 2018-19 academic year, is a consolidation of the Full Time Student Success Grant (FTSS) and the California College Completion Grant (CCCG) previously offered.

 The purpose of this grant is to provide students with additional financial aid to help offset the total cost of community college attendance, encourage full-time attendance, and on-time completion.